PeterDaveHello/threat-hostlist/README.md

 Aggregated thread host lists focus on threats like malware, ransomware, phishing, spyware, and botnets.

+Pull requests or issues are both welcome.
+Unmaintained blocklists should be excluded.

 ## Blocklists

 | Blocklist                 | Source                 | Description                                 | Homepage                          | License                        | Raw                                    |